MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/syllabus.md

 ## Acknowledgements

+We greatly appreciate the help from the teaching administration and management team of the UvA Informatics Institute in supporting this course.
-The course instructors greatly thank the following open-sourced courses for inspiring the set-up of this course:
+We also greatly thank the following open-sourced courses for inspiring the set-up of this course:
 - [Machine Learning for Design, TU Delft](https://ml4design.github.io)
 - [Data 8: The Foundations of Data Science, UC Berkeley](https://data-8.github.io/)
 - [DSC 10: Principles of Data Science, UC San Diego](https://dsc10.com/)